Eva-Kaushik/Cross-platform-Agile.NET/README.md

 Why Squirrel
 ------------
 Data Analytics and Big Data, are now the buzz words of the industry.
 Today many Businesses want to drive their businesses using Data Analytics – by gaining insights from their data.
 Aesthetically pleasing data visualizations with agility are key for effective discovery of insights.
 And better insight requires a bunch of special skills – an expertise in the field of [Data Science](http://en.wikipedia.org/wiki/Data_science).
 But are Data Scientists easy to come by?
 Most of the datasets used by the businesses are not anywhere near Big.
 Actually they are Tiny to Medium.
 A typical dataset has only few thousand rows!
-Professor [Alex Smola](https://www.linkedin.com/in/smola) has named datasets based on their sizes as follows:

 |Dataset Size| Name |
 :------------|:------|